Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Discussion on Theoretical and Practical Implications

-\begin{enumerate} \item Node dissimilarity-based approach aims to generalise and build upon the structure of the earliest clustering and community detection algorithms. \item Spectral-based approach tries to experimentally verify whether there is a place for improvement of the standard spectral community detection algorithms. \item Representation-based approach uses the newest, ``sophisticated'' (black-box) methods based on Graph Representation Learning to propose new ways of performing community detection. \end{enumerate}
+We have developed three general pipelines in which agglomerative hierarchical clustering algorithms may be used for community detection in graphs: node dissimilarity-, spectral-, and representation-based approaches.
+Each of the pipelines is unique in its own way: \begin{enumerate} \itemsep{-0.1em} \item node dissimilarity-based approach aims to generalise and build upon the structure of the earliest clustering and community detection algorithms; \item spectral-based approach tries to verify experimentally whether there is a place for improvement of the standard spectral community detection algorithms; \item representation-based approach uses the newest, ``sophisticated'' (black-box) methods based on Graph Representation Learning to propose new ways of performing community detection. \end{enumerate}

 We have tested each pipeline with numerous components and performed a comprehensive analysis of their applicability in the community detection task.
-To reiterate the most important outcomes of our analysis.

-\begin{itemize} \item Several methods can achieve similar performance as the current state-of-the-art ``dedicated'' methods, and a majority of our methods significantly outperform older reference algorithms, such as Label Propagation Algorithm or Greedy Modularity Optimisation.
+Here are the most important outcomes of our analysis. \begin{itemize} \itemsep{-0.1em} \item Several methods can achieve similar performance as the current state-of-the-art ``dedicated'' methods, and a majority of our methods significantly outperform older reference algorithms, such as the Label Propagation Algorithm or Greedy Modularity Optimisation.
 Also, there are instances of graphs on which we obtain better results than the current state-of-the-art. \item In our analysis, we have confirmed the hypothesis regarding the usability of Graph Representation Learning methods for community detection.
 Specifically, we have shown that some methods, such as Deep Neural Graph Representation (DNGR), can capture the community structure of synthetic and real-world graphs successfully. \item Thanks to developing spectral-based approach, we have observed unexpectedly good performance of selected combinations of tools.
-We believe that our preliminary results strongly motivate further research into including K-step walk transition matrices in the spectral community detection process.
+We believe that our preliminary results strongly motivate further research into including the K-step walk transition matrices in the spectral community detection process.
 As we observed, there is a strong premise that such a tool, if improved, may constitute a state-of-the-art algorithm for community detection in sparse graphs with sparse communities. \end{itemize}